 A prophetic patent is one that predicts the future instead of reporting the past.
 You don’t need to submit an example of the working device to the U.S.Patent and Trademark Office.
 This is called enablement by the U.S. Patent Office (35 USC 112).

 If you need help with creating a patent or fighting one you believe should be yours, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.